2025 Suleja fuel tanker explosion: Victims

 The Federal Road Safety Corps confirmed that over 100 bodies of residents were recovered from the scene and buried, with most victims burned beyond recognition.
 About 69 injured people were rushed to various nearby hospitals to receive urgent medical attention.
 Many of the victims were reportedly attempting to collect spilled fuel from the tanker at the time of the explosion.
 Governor of Niger State Umaru Bago reported that an undisclosed number of additional victims suffered various degrees of burns.
 The explosion and subsequent fire caused extensive property damage, with losses estimated in the millions of naira.

 Reactions

 Bago described the disaster as "worrisome, heartbreaking, and unfortunate".
-The Nigeria Governors’ Forum gave its condolences to the victims' families, offered prayers for those killed in the disaster, and urged all Nigerians to behave "with extreme caution and absolute respect for life at all times" in similarly dangerous situations.
+The Nigeria Governors' Forum gave its condolences to the victims' families, offered prayers for those killed in the disaster, and urged all Nigerians to behave "with extreme caution and absolute respect for life at all times" in similarly dangerous situations.

-Nigeria's first lady Remi Tinubu donated 100 million Nigerian naira and other expenses including food to families of the victims.
+Nigeria's first lady Remi Tinubu donated ₦100 million (US$70,000) and other expenses including food to families of the victims.

 The Niger State Emergency Management Agency, under Director General Abdullahi Baba-Arah, conducted initial investigations into the cause of the explosion.